lorin/devstack-vm/README.md

 This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.

-This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox VM that works with [DevStack][4].
+This repository contains a Vagrantfile and an accompanying Ansible playbook that sets up a VirtualBox VM that installs [DevStack][4].

 The accompanying `localrc` file configures OpenStack with Neutron (OpenStack Networking) with support for floating IPs, which can be reached from the host operating system.
+It also has security groups disabled.

 ## Prereqs